Gary Woodland: Professional career

-In February 2018, Woodland won his third PGA Tour event, at the Waste Management Phoenix Open in a sudden-death playoff over Chez Reavie.
+In February 2018, Woodland won his third PGA Tour event, at the Waste Management Phoenix Open in a hole-by-hole playoff over Chez Reavie.
 After finishing tied at 18 under, Woodland won with a par on the first extra hole to end a five-year drought on tour.
 Woodland moved up to fifth in the season's FedEx Cup standings.

 Woodland held the 36-hole lead at the PGA Championship in 2018 with a total 130, which was a tournament record through the first two rounds.
 He led by a stroke over Kevin Kisner at the halfway stage.
 He started the final round at nine under par, three shots behind leader Brooks Koepka.
 He finished in a tie for sixth with a score of 10 under par, six strokes behind the winner Koepka.

 In January 2019, Woodland held the lead entering the final round at the winners-only Sentry Tournament of Champions at Kapalua Resort in Maui, Hawaii.
 He shot a five-under-par 68 but still lost to champion Xander Schauffele who shot a course record-tying 62.

 In February 2019, Woodland invited Amy Bockerstette, a collegiate golfer with Down syndrome, to play the par-3 16th hole at TPC Scottsdale during a Tuesday practice round at the Waste Management Phoenix Open.
 After hitting her tee shot into a greenside bunker, Bockerstette surprised Woodland by parring the hole in front of a roaring crowd.
 The PGA Tour's video capturing the moment went viral, receiving 43 million views across various social media platforms.